 The UK government was one of the first in the world to implement net zero by 2050 targets into domestic legislation via an amendment to the Climate Change Act 2008, the primary legislation for the UK’s response to climate change.
 The Net Zero Strategy follows from the “Ten Point Plan for a Green Industrial Revolution” published last November which set out the key priorities for the UK’s decarbonisation pathway.
+Together with the Greening Finance Roadmap, the Net Zero Strategy is the UK government’s version on the European Green Deal.
 We discuss some of the key features of the policy programme below.

 Power – a caveated aim of full decarbonisation by 2035

 The UK intends to fully decarbonise its power system by 2035, although this is noted to be subject to security of supply.
 The Strategy indicates that use of unabated gas will be reduced, “running only when the system needs it most for security of supply”.
 The government intends to publish a call for evidence this year on the future of the gas system which will inform future policy on the evolution of the gas market.

 The 2035 goal will be underpinned by an increase in renewables, with a focus on offshore wind, onshore wind and solar, as well as new nuclear power stations, hydrogen and gas with carbon capture and storage.
 The government will seek to make the energy system more flexible and integrate digital and other technologies, as proposed in its Smart Systems and Flexibility Plan 2021.